 - At least 4 weeks must pass between the completion of prior treatments and entry into the study.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.

 - This study is for patients age 18 and older.

-For more information and to inquire about eligibility for this study, please contact Dr. Maeve Lowery at 646-888-4543.
+For more information about these studies and to inquire about eligibility, please contact Dr. Eileen O¿Reilly at 646-888-4182.